andyt530/az2tf/README.md

 3. run the tool

-## Experimental: using the docker version
+## Experimental: using the docker image
-1. Build with: $ docker build --rm -f "Dockerfile" -t az2tf:latest .
+1. Build with: `$ docker build --rm -f "Dockerfile" -t az2tf:latest`.
-2. If it doesn't already exist make a "generated" directory ($ mkdir generated)
+2. If it doesn't already exist make a "generated" directory (`$ mkdir generated`)
-3. Run with "$ ./runme.sh"
+3. Run with `$ ./runme.sh`

 (would appreciate feedback on how to better use docker)

+## Using the docker image with docker-compose
+We can use docker-compose to simplify running the docker image.
+Simple execute `docker-compose run shell bash`.

 ## Usage Guide